 - else:

-- If the field intraFreqReselectionRedCap in SIB1 message is set to "allowed"; or

 - If the cell is to be treated as if the cell status is "barred" due to not supporting RedCap UEs:

 - the UE shall exclude the barred cell as a candidate for cell selection/reselection for 300 seconds.

 - the UE may select another cell on the same frequency if re-selection criteria are fulfilled.